This post may contain affiliate links. Please read my disclosure.

 This homemade Pad Thai recipe is restaurant quality and can be changed based on whatever protein, vegetables and spice level you prefer.

 Pad Thai is one of those dishes you can never go wrong with, at least in my opinion.
 It's one of the few out there that hits all five flavor profiles - salty, sour, sweet, spicy and bitter.
-Even better, this easy Pad Thai recipe is quite simple to make.

 Jump to: